Wonderful Varieties: A geometrical realization: Invariant Hilbert schemes

-{\rm(i)}\enspace The functor which assigns to any scheme $S$ (endowed with the trivial action of $G$) the set of families of closed $G$-subschemes of $V$ over $S$ is representable by a quasi-projective scheme, \textsl{the invariant Hilbert scheme} $\mathrm{Hilb}^G_{\underline\lambda}(V)$. \smallbreak
+\begin{theorem}[Theorem 1.7 in~\cite{AB}] The functor which assigns to any scheme $S$ the set of families of closed $G$-subschemes of $V$ over $S$ of type $\Gamma$ is representable by a quasi-projective scheme, \textsl{the invariant Hilbert scheme} $\mathrm{Hilb}^G_{\Gamma}(V)$.